dominika-perz/Knowledge/Programming/Python_3.md

 ### ``Assert`` statement
 The ``assert`` statement is used to assert that something is true, if it is not an exeption will be raised.Normally it is better to handle the abnormality / catch the exception and quit then just quit by throwingan exception by ``assert``.

+### Pickling and unpickling
+The process of serialising on object into a byte string it called **picking**.
+We can do **unpickling** later on and recreate an object from this byte string.
+You can use it e.g. for trained machine learning classifier.
+This is in a standard library, you just need to import ``pickle`` module

+## Module vs. Package
+A **package** is a collection of Python **modules**: while a module is a single Python file, a package is a directory of Python modules containing an additional __init__.py file, to distinguish a package from a directory that just happens to contain a bunch of Python scripts

 ## Type annotation
 **Annotation** - are optional and on their own do not mean anything, but can be used but third libraries or IDEs for verification
   * vairiable: e.g. ``primes: List[int] = []`` or ``name: str``